rednaks/vim-split-term/README.md

-# vim-split_term
+# vim-split-term

 ## Introduction

-vim-split_term is a NeoVim helper plugin that opens new terminal in a splitted window or in a new tab.
+vim-split-term is a NeoVim helper plugin that opens new terminal in a splitted window or in a new tab.

 ## Install